Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

     * Message types, should probably be of policy "Specification Required"
     * Attributes, should be split with "Specification Required" and "Private use"
     * Error codes, should be split with "Specification Required" and "Private use"
+    * Authentication requirements, with ints as "Specification Required" and text strings as "Private use" or "Experimental"

 --- back